vinceq-usgs/dyfi4/docs/introduction.rst

 Web-based contributions also pose considerable challenges.
 After two decades of operational experience, we document a new implementation of the DYFI system using modern, open source programming and development tools.

+For a scientific overview of the DYFI system, see:

+    Wald, D.J., V. Quitoriano, C.B.
+Worden, M. Hopper, and J. W. Dewey (2012).
+USGS “Did You Feel It?”
+Internet-based Macroseismic Intensity Maps.
+Annals of Geophysics, 54, No. 6, 2011; doi: 10.4401/ag-5354

 Organization of this manual ...........................